Brightwater: Education

+Four other schools previously operated in the area: Brightwater School for Girls (1881–1889), River Terrace School (1855–1920), Spring Grove School (1845–1974), and Waimea West School (1846–1938).

 Businesses

 Brightwater is mainly an agricultural town.
 Because of its climate of little rain, it is hot from October through March, and it commonly experiences frosts during the winter.
 The main agriculture of the area is wine growing.

 Sports

 Brightwater's main recreational area is the Brightwater Domain.
 The Domain includes the town hall, a skatepark, a playground, tennis courts and several playing fields.

 Brightwater has a small number of sports teams (mainly rugby teams), the most famous of which being the Wanderers, the Brightwater rugby team.